qdrant/landing_page/qdrant-landing/content/articles/hybrid-search.md

 -->

-Keyword-based search was the obvious choice for search engines in the past.
+A keyword-based search was the obvious choice for search engines in the past.
 It struggled with some common issues, but since we didn't have any alternatives, we had to overcome them with additional preprocessing of the documents and queries.
 Vector search turned out to be a breakthrough, as it has some clear advantages in the following scenarios:

 - Multi-lingual & multi-modal search
 - For short texts with typos and ambiguous content-dependent meanings
-- Specialized domains, with tuned encoder models
+- Specialized domains with tuned encoder models
 - Document-as-a-Query similarity search

 It doesn't mean we do not keyword search anymore.
-There are also some cases in which this kind of methods might be useful:
+There are also some cases in which this kind of method might be useful:

 - Out-of-domain search.
 Words are just words, no matter what they mean.
-BM25 ranking represents the most universal property of the natural language - less frequent words are more important, as they carry most of the meaning.
+BM25 ranking represents the universal property of the natural language - less frequent words are more important, as they carry most of the meaning.
-- Search-as-you-type, when there is only a few characters types in, and we cannot use vector search yet.
+- Search-as-you-type, when there are only a few characters types in, and we cannot use vector search yet.
-- Exact phrase matching, when we want to find the occurrences of a specific term in the documents.
+- Exact phrase matching when we want to find the occurrences of a specific term in the documents.
 That's especially useful for names of the products, people, part numbers, etc.

 ## Matching the tool to the task